 \subsection{Experimental Setting}

 We use LSTM to learn character-level representation of words, and together with the pre-trained word embedding contributes to the distributed representation for input.
 Then we initialize word embedding with $100$-dimensional GloVe~\cite{pennington2014glove} and randomly initialize $30$-dimensional character embedding.
 Fine-tuning strategy is adopted that we modify initial word embedding during gradient updates of the neural network model by back-propagating gradients.

-The size of hidden state of character/word-level Bi-LSTM are set to 100 and 300, respectively.
-And we fix the depth of these layers as 1 in our neural architecture.
+The size of hidden state of character and word-level Bi-LSTM are set to $100$ and $300$, respectively.
+And we fix the number of Bi-LSTM layer as 1 in our neural architecture.
 All weight matrices in our model are initialized by Glorot Initialization~\cite{glorot2010understanding}, and the bias parameters are initialized with $0$.

 We train the model parameters by the \emph{mini-batch} stochastic gradient descent (SGD) with momentum.
 The batch size and the momentum are set at 10 and 0.9, respectively.
 The leaning rate is updated with $\eta_t = \frac{\eta_0}{1+\rho t}$, where $\eta_0$ is the initial learning rate ($0.01$ for POS tagging and $0.015$ for NER and chunking), $t$ is the number of epoch completed and $\rho = 0.05$ is the decay rate.
 The dropout strategy is used for overcoming the over-fitting on the input and the output of Bi-LSTM with a rate of $0.55$, as well as the output of self-attention with a rate of $0.2$.
-We also use a gradient clipping~\cite{Pascanu2012On} of 5.0 to avoid gradient explosion problem.
+We also use gradient clipping~\cite{Pascanu2012On} to avoid gradient explosion problem.
+The threshold of gradient norm is set as $5.0$.
 Early stopping~\cite{Lee2000Overfitting} is applied for training models according to their performances on development sets.